gpoore/codebraid-preview-vscode/README.md

 only remove them if empty.
 For example, in a Lua filter these nodes can be detected by checking `node.attributes['data-pos'] ~= nil`.

+Block-level filters typically must be modified to be compatible with Pandoc's `sourcepos` because it inserts many `Div` nodes with a `data-pos` attribute into the AST.
+Block-level filters typically do not require modification for Codebraid Preview's `sourcepos` because it only inserts `Div` nodes into the AST to wrap `CodeBlock` and `RawBlock` nodes.
+Pandoc's `sourcepos` is used by default when available (CommonMark-based formats `commonmark`, `commonmark_x`, and `gfm`).
+To use Codebraid Preview's `sourcepos` instead, change the setting `codebraid.preview.pandoc.preferPandocSourcepos` to `false`.

 ## Custom Pandoc HTML templates